Northern Ireland Executive: Composition since devolution

+C = Caretaker ministers under the New Decade, New Approach agreement; FM, dFM = First and deputy First Minister, each assisted by a junior minister from their respective parties; R = resigned or refused posts entitled to under the D'Hondt method.

 1998–2002

 The current Executive was provided for in the Belfast Agreement, signed on 10 April 1998.
 Designates for First Minister and deputy First Minister were appointed on 1 July 1998 by the UUP and SDLP, respectively.
 A full Executive was nominated on 29 November 1999 and took office on 2 December 1999, comprising the UUP, SDLP, Democratic Unionist Party and Sinn Féin.

 Devolution was suspended for four periods, during which the departments came under the responsibility of direct rule ministers from the Northern Ireland Office: